NicolasDenoyelle/Hierarchical-monitors/README.md

 The plugin must implement the [performance plugin interface](./src/plugins/performance_interface.h).

 ## Reducing Events
-Events reduction can be done by defining arithmetic expressions of output or using a statistic plugins.
+Events reduction can be done by defining arithmetic expressions of events or using a statistic plugins.

 * Arithmetic expressions must follow the syntax `$j op $k op ...`